Arthur White (Service No. 34118)

 (1898 - 1972)

-In early 1918 Arthur White took ill and after being treated at the 1st Australian Casualty Clearing Station, then the 32nd Stationary Hospital in Wimereux, France before he was evacuated back to England suffering from rheumatic myositis that required treatment and rest for about two months.
-He rejoined his unit in June 1918 in Northern France but during further action on the front line it appears that Arthur received a serious wound that required him to be evacuated for treatment in England.
-He was required to remain in England during for the balance of the fighting with the armistice being signed in November 1918 bringing the conflict to an end.
+In late February 1918 Arthur White took ill and after being treated at the 1st Australian Casualty Clearing Station, then the 32nd Stationary Hospital in Wimereux, France before he was evacuated back to England suffering from rheumatic myositis that required treatment, care and rest for about two months.
+He re-joined his unit in June 1918 in Northern France but during further action on the front-line Arthur received a serious wound that required him to be evacuated for treatment in England.
+He was required to remain in England during for the balance of the fighting with peace being declared in November 1918 that brought the conflict to an end.

-Arthur White remained with his unit in England undertaking various duties in the aftermath and finally embarked from England aboard the SS Port Dennison on 25 September 1919.
-The ship made a stop in Adelaide on 7 November where Arthur appears to have left the ship and not returned officially being classified as AWOL.
+Arthur White remained with his unit in England undertaking various duties in the aftermath of the fighting and finally embarked from England aboard the SS Port Dennison on 25 September 1919.
+The ship made a stop in Port Adelaide on 7 November where Arthur appears to have left the ship and not returned officially being classified as AWOL.
 His records note that he was discharged from service on 21 December 1919.
 He eventually returned to his family who were still living in Brighton and shortly after his return he commenced work as a nurseryman.

 In 1921 he literally married the girl next door when he wed Christina Lillian Lochhead who lived next door to the White family home, in Brighton.
 The couple remained in the Brighton/Elsternwick area for some time with Arthur eventually joining the Victorian Railways working as a railway guard.
 The couple settled down to married life and in 1926 there first child, Margaret Betty, was born and then three years after their son, John Henry was born.